Kenan7007/Kenan7007/README.md

 - 👋 Hi, I’m @Kenan7007
 - 👀 I’m  Skilled in social communication .
 Able to harmonize in record time .
 Quick learner .
 Committed to time .
-Speak 3 languages .
+And I Speak 3 languages :)
 - 🌱 I’m currently learning more about coding
 - 📫 How to reach me .. email : seedkenan@gmail.com